rdh1115/NLP_code_examples/README.md

 # NLP_code_examples
-Some code examples from an NLP course, including skip-gram, cbow, lstm, debiasing word embeddings, and prompt-tuning.
+Some code examples from an NLP course, including implementation of skip-gram, cbow, lstm, debiasing word embeddings, and prompt-tuning.